 You can read more about our 100th Anniversary season here, or check out this article about the UK School of Music’s designation by Yamaha as one of ten “Institutions of Excellence” in 2021.
 You can also review a copy of a recent recruitment brochure for the University of Kentucky School of Music.
 Additional samples of my communications work are available by following this link to the FSU College of Music’s 2017 Alumni Magazine or this one to the its 2016 Alumni Magazine.

-Current Work and Upcoming Events:
+Recent News, Current Work, and Upcoming Events:

-Recent News and Events:
+Older News and Events:

 My most recent article on television music, “Music, Morality, and Community in Little House on the Prairie,” was published in the journal, American Music, in its 41.4 (Winter 2023) issue [released in early 2025].